jazzband/django-dbbackup/docs/contributing.rst

 **DB_NAME** - Default: ``:memory:``

 Database name.
-Should be set correctly if an other db is used than sqlite3
+Should be set correctly if a db other than sqlite3 is used.

 **DB_USER** - Default: ``None``